- Int. +1 646 934 6864

 Design shopping at Yume

 Yume is a new and fascinating interior design shop on Route de Saline, St. Jean.
-We like this shop because all items are high quality and mainly handmade with neutral colors, so they're easy to adapt to any interior.
+We like this shop because all items are high quality and mainly handmade with neutral colors, so they are easy to adapt to any interior.
 The owner also offers an intricate collection of clothes and scarves from natural materials like cotton, linen, and silk.
-It's a brand new shop that's only been around for a few months, but the owner has many years of experience in the industry.
+It's a brand-new shop that has recently opened, but the owner has many years of experience in the industry.

 Scenic route with a drive through Grand Fond

 All drives around St. Bart's are breathtaking, but the drive through Grand Fond is the most exceptional.
-Here, along the island's Côte Sauvage, you can really smell the open ocean like nowhere else.
-It¹s the perfect refreshing alternative after a few hot beach days on St. Bart's.
-The whole Grand Fond is a very magical place with very little construction, picturesque vistas, rocky beaches made of weathered coral, and impressively turbulent waters.
+Here, along the island's Côte Sauvage, you can smell the open ocean like nowhere else.
+It's the perfect refreshing alternative after a few hot beach days on St. Barts.
+The whole Grand Fond is a magical place with very little construction, picturesque vistas, rocky beaches made of weathered coral, and impressively turbulent waters.
 As you drive along the coastal road, the one lone is the famed Maison Nureyev.
 Situated on a rocky bluff mere feet from the pounding surf, it makes for a mysterious and lonely vision.
-It is a drive we discovered that won¹t found in most tourist guides.
+It is a drive we discovered that will not be found in most tourist guides.

 Watersports thrills